 What Can’t Dye Penetrant Testing Do?

-As previously mentioned, DPIs don’t work for porous materials, so anything that absorbs liquids or is magnetic, cannot be tested using dye penetrant.
-Instead, a different test should be used called magnetic particle testing.
-A DPI is only a surface test, so it is not a test for the subsurfaces of a piece, e.g., it won’t help discover defects (cracks, leaks, etc.) on the inside of a part.
+As previously mentioned, DPIs don’t work for porous materials, so anything that absorbs liquids cannot be tested using dye penetrant.
+In addition, a DPI is only a surface test, so it is not appropriate for examining the sub-surfaces of a piece.
+For example, it won’t help discover defects (cracks, shrink, etc.) on the inside of a part.

 How Does It Work?

 DPI is based upon capillary action, in which a fluid penetrates into a surface without any outside forces.
-Penetrant is applied to the piece by either dipping, spraying, or brushing, depending on the application.
-After a certain amount of time, usually 10-30 minutes, the developer draws the penetrant out so that any flaw indicators are left to be seen through ultraviolet or white light.
+Penetrant is applied to the piece by either dipping, spraying, or brushing, depending on the part being tested.
+After a pre-determined amount of time, usually 10-30 minutes, the excess penetrant is removed from the surface and the developer is applied, which draws the penetrant out so that any flaw indicators are left to be seen through ultraviolet or white light.

 Can I Test It Myself?

 Yes and no. Just because you can, doesn’t mean you should.
 If you need to test more than one part, scaling could be an issue.
-When testing is complete, are you certain you have the expertise in spotting all of the possible anomalies?
-Also if you’re doing the testing, you lose out on the opportunity to obtain third-party verification.
+When testing is complete, are you certain you have the expertise to spot all possible anomalies?
+Also, if you’re doing the testing, you lose out on the opportunity to obtain third-party verification.
 Lastly, are you aware of any environmental reclamation hazards that need to be addressed, depending on the dye being used?
 Sometimes, the solution is simply looking for the right partner who is equipped for all of these challenges.

 If you are considering a dye penetrant inspection, contact us today.
-IIA can help you determine the right test for your materials.
+IIA can help you determine whether dye penetrant testing is the right test for your materials.